osaga-fu/prueba-tecnica-colillas-branding/README.md

 # prueba-tecnica-colillas-branding

-Prueba técnica de Junior Frontend para Colillas Branding.
+Junior Frontend Technical Test for Colillas Branding

-# Estructura html
+# Design

-Fui siguiendo la estructura de elemntos html proporcionada en el Figma para completar la tarea.
+I followed the HTML element naming and structure provided in Figma to complete the task.